JuliusFemi/Loan/README.md

 - Most applicants are aged between 20 and 35, with a peak in the mid-20s.
 - Very few applicants are older than 60.

-### Ethics & Regulatory Considerations for Using Age

-- **Protected Characteristic:**
-  Under the Equal Credit Opportunity Act, age is a protected class lenders cannot use it to deny or price credit.
-Hence, age will be dropped from the feature.

-Justification for removing age: [Reference](https://www.consumerfinance.gov/ask-cfpb/can-a-card-issuer-consider-my-age-when-deciding-whether-to-issue-a-credit-card-to-me-en-20/#:~:text=Under%20the%20Equal%20Credit%20Opportunity,used%20in%20the%20applicant's%20favor)

 ### Gender Distribution
 - Male: ~55%
 - Female: ~45%